RabbitHole26/taskAutomator/README.md

 ## Version

-### Current version: 0.0.4
+### Current version: 0.0.5
-- **Release Date**: March 30, 2025
+- **Release Date**: September 22, 2025
 - **Features**:
+  - Split `tailwind-daisyUi.sh` into two separate scripts, `tailwind.sh` and `daisyUi.sh`, to allow finer control over which packages are installed by the `vite-react.sh` script.
+  - Clears the content of the `README.md` file when deploying the `vite-react.sh` script.
+- **Fixes**:
+  - Fix `is_commented` function to correctly handle file names containing regex-valid characters.

+### Version history:
+  - **0.0.4** (March 30, 2025)
     - Updated `tailwind-daisyUi.sh` to install the latest stable version of DaisyUI instead of the beta version.
     - Minor optimizations in `vite-react.sh` file.

-### Version history:
   - **0.0.3** (January 27, 2025)
     - Updated `tailwind-daisyUi.sh` to reflect new installation steps for Tailwind CSS v4 and DaisyUI v5 beta.
     - Added a button with DaisyUI classes to `App.jsx` to verify successful installation.